alexdevero/alex-devero-blog/__drafts__/draft--event-loop.md

 In JavaScript, both call stack and message queue have different priorities.
 The priority of call stack is higher than the priority of message queue.
 As a result, the message queue has to wait until the call stack is empty before it can push anything from the queue to the call stack.

 Only when the call stack is empty the message queue can push in the first message, or callback.
-When this situation happens?
+When does this situation happen?
 The call stack will get empty when all function calls inside it, and call stacks of these calls, are executed.
 When this is happens, the call stack will be empty and available for message queue.

 ## Message queue processing and zero delays

 Message queue can process only one message at the time.
 What's more, if message queue contains multiple messages each message has to be processed before any other message can.
 Processing of every message depends on the completion of the previous message.
-If one messages takes more time to process other messages has to wait.
+If one message takes more time to process other messages has to wait.

 This principle is called [run-to-completion].
 This has another implication called [zero delays].
 Let's say you use `setTimeout` method and set the delay to 0.
 The idea is that the callback passed into this timeout should be executed immediately.
 The reality is that this might not happen.